Photojournalism: Impact of new technologies

 Roger Fenton's Photographic Van, 1855, formerly a wine merchant's wagon; his assistant is pictured at the front.

 As early as the Crimean War in the mid-19th century, photographers were using the novel technology of the glass plate camera to record images of British soldiers in the field.
 As a result, they had to deal with not only war conditions, but their pictures often required long shutter speeds, and they had to prepare each plate before taking the shot and develop it immediately after.
 This led to, for example, Roger Fenton traveling around in a transportable dark room, which at times made him a target of the enemy.
 These technological barriers are why he was unable to obtain any direct images of the action.

 The use of photography as a way of reporting news did not become widespread until the advent of smaller, more portable cameras that used an enlargeable film negative to record images.
 The introduction of the 35 mm Leica camera in 1925 made it possible for photographers to move with the action, take multiple shots of events as they were unfolding, as well as be more able to create a narrative through their photographs alone.

 Since the 1960s, motor drives, electronic flash, auto-focus, better lenses and other camera enhancements have made picture-taking easier.
 New digital cameras free photojournalists from the limitation of film roll length.
 Although the number depends on the amount of megapixels the camera contains, whether one's shooting mode is JPEG or raw, and what size of memory card one is using, it is possible to store thousands of images on a single memory card.

-Leica 1, (1925)'s introduction marked the beginning of modern photojournalism.
+Leica 1 (1925)'s introduction marked the beginning of modern photojournalism.

+In the 21st century, digital cameras and mobile phones became central tools of photojournalism, changing how news images were gathered and distributed.

 Social media are playing a big part in revealing world events to a vast audience.
 Whenever there is a major event in the world, there are usually people with camera phones ready to capture photos and post them on various social networks.
 Such convenience allows the Associated Press and other companies to reach out to the citizen journalist who holds ownership of the photos and get permission to use those photos in news outlets.